trufflesuite/trufflesuite.com/src/docs/teams/quickstart.md

 Builds will start automatically once a new commit is pushed to any branch of a repository added to Truffle Teams.
 You will see the build queued in both the Truffle Teams interface on the `BUILDS` page and on GitHub with the commit itself.

 ![Truffle Teams DATA view](/img/docs/teams/starting-builds-comp.png)

+## Deploying Contracts

+Please see our detailed tutorial, ["Learning to Deploy with Truffle Teams"](https://www.trufflesuite.com/tutorials/learn-how-to-deploy-with-truffle-teams).

 ## Continue Learning